-In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
-The following are the New Mexico veterans’ benefits programs for education in 2018.
+In addition to federal programs such as the GI Bill, veterans benefits programs are provided by the state of New Mexico.

-Children of Deceased Veterans
+New Mexico Tuition Waiver and Stipend for Children of Deceased Veterans

 Vietnam Veteran Scholarship